learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 - Perform the full process of cleaning data, tuning hyperparameters, creating visualizations, and evaluating decision tree models
 - Determine the optimal hyperparameters for a decision tree model and evaluate the performance of decision tree models

-## Boston Housing dataset - again!
+## Ames Housing dataset

-The dataset is available in the file `'boston.csv'`.
+The dataset is available in the file `'ames.csv'`.

-- Import the dataset and print its `.head()` and dimensions:
+- Import the dataset and examine its dimensions:

 ```python